Cookies on BBB.org

 BBB Tip: Hiring a lawyer

-There is a variety of life situations where you may find yourself wanting a lawyer: filing a lawsuit, writing a will, starting a business.
+There are many life situations where you may find yourself wanting a lawyer: filing a lawsuit, writing a will, or starting a business.
 You may also need help if you are going through a divorce, hurt in an accident, or arrested.
 Here are some tips to help you find the right lawyer for the job.

-Ask for Recommendations.
+Ask for recommendations.
 Start by asking friends, family members, and coworkers for suggestions.
-Many lawyers specialize in specific areas, so talk to people who have had similar legal needs.
-Often attorneys have one or more specialties, and you want to make sure they have experience in your type of case.
+Many lawyers specialize in specific areas, so talk to people who have similar legal needs.
+Often, attorneys have one or more specialties, and you want to make sure they have experience in your type of case.
 The attorney who did a terrific job with your friend's divorce may not have the expertise to take on your auto accident injury matter.
-You can also search your state and local bar associations, or the Canadian Bar Association, for lawyers with a specific expertise.
+You can also search your state and local bar associations or the Canadian Bar Association for lawyers with specific expertise.
 Look up business profiles on bbb.org to read complaints and reviews.

-Decide on the Size of the Firm.
+Consider the size of the firm.
 Law firms can range from a single lawyer to a team of hundreds.
-Smaller firms can offer a personal one-on-one relationship while larger firms usually handle bigger cases involving government and public companies.
+Smaller firms can offer a personal one-on-one relationship, while larger firms usually handle bigger cases involving government and public companies.
 Larger firms may have greater resources to support their work.

 Questions to ask: